Trending

 How to calculate percentage of marks: A comprehensive guide

-Students are often required to convert metrics into percentages for various purposes.
-From exam scores to pay hikes, percentage conversion plays an integral role and is essential to calculate correctly.
+Students often need to convert metrics into percentages for various purposes, from exam scores to pay hikes.

 Percentage of marks = (Total marks earned/marks available) * 100